irving-statek/open-pnp-wiki/Fiducial-Locator.md

 ### Testing the Fiducial Locator

-Move the camera near a fiducial and use the **Test Fiducial Locator** button to test the detection and centering.
+Move the camera crosshairs near a fiducial and use the **Test Fiducial Locator** button to test the detection and iterative centering.